Anil Prakash Joshi

 Fellow Since 1995

-This profile was prepared when Anil Prakash Joshi was elected to the Ashoka Fellowship in 1995.
+This description of Anil Prakash Joshi's work was prepared when Anil Prakash Joshi was elected to the Ashoka Fellowship in 1995.

 A botanist from India's western Himalayan foothills, Anil Joshi is identifying new uses of bio-mass waste and weeds and helping villagers launch, manage and control related enterprises.